Tables and Tents

 Company Picnic Planning: How to Create an Event Everyone Enjoys

-Company picnics can be a highlight of the year—or a logistical headache—depending on how well they’re planned.
-With the right timing, entertainment, and safety considerations, a company picnic can be fun, inclusive, and memorable for employees and their families.
+An annual company picnic can be a highlight of the year—or a logistical headache—depending on how well they’re planned.
+With the right timing, entertainment, the perfect venue, and safety considerations, a company picnic can be fun, inclusive, and memorable for employees and their families.
+And of course, investing in experienced entertainment providers helps keep the event organized, safe, and stress free for both employees and organizers.

-Here are the key things to keep in mind when planning a successful company picnic.
+Here are some company picnic ideas to keep in mind when planning a team building event.

 Choose the Right Time of Year (and Time of Day)